Unpacking the Digital Age: Behind the Scenes of RALPH BREAKS THE INTERNET

 The panel, which included the directors Rich Moore and Phil Johnston, also share their own insecurities, as this is the major character arc for Ralph.
 Phil Johnston how he struggled with anxiety and depression for years, and Moore stated the importance of using movies to let people, particularly children, know that they’re not alone.
 Silverman shared how she’s passionate at letting girls know that they don’t have to dress certain ways to feel loved or accepted.
 The conversation got so deep that Reilly had to jokingly remind the panel that they’re there to talk about an animated children’s movie.

 RALPH BREAKS THE INTERNET comes to theaters on November 21.
 Check back soon for Movieguide®’s full review.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!